PoisotLab/ms_mangal_synthesis/manuscript.md

 of proposed ecological relationships in network structure.
 This cycle of data discovery and reuse is an example of the Data Life Cycle (as discussed by DataOne, [tk]) and represents one way to practice ecological synthesis.

-## Active development and data contribution

-This is an open-source project: all data and all code supporting this are available on the Mangal project GitHub organization.
-Our hope is that the success of this project will encourage similar efforts within other parts of the ecological community.
-In addition, we hope that this project will encourage the recognition of the contribution that software creators make to ecological research.

 # References